Cost of Living in Rhode Island

 Are houses expensive in Rhode Island?

 Yes, absolutely.
 Real estate in Rhode Island is far more expensive than in the US.
-Providence’s housing expenses are 39% higher than the national average.
+Providence’s housing cost is 39% higher than the national average.

 Are home prices dropping in Rhode Island?